About the Program

 Programs Services Intern

-- Interns will work on performing and assisting with projects to assist in the wish process.
-Interns may work in the following areas of our chapter: Volunteer Services, Wish Assists, or Medical Outreach.
+Interns will work on performing and assisting with projects to assist in the wish process.
+Interns may work in the following areas of our chapter: Wish Program and Wish Assists.

 Based on a student’s availability and school schedule, internships can begin or end before or after the dates indicated below: